mozilla/data-docs/src/datasets/fxa_metrics/funnels.md

 |3|Not Implemented|`recoveryCode.verified` (auth server)|User submitted a valid recovery code.|

 ## Connect Another Device / SMS
 Sync is most valuable to users who have multiple devices connected to their account.
 Thus after a user completes a sync login or registration funnel, they are shown the "connect another device" form.
-This CTA contains a form for a phone number, as well as links to the Google Play and Apple stores where users can download mobile versions of Firefox.
+This Call to Action contains a form for a phone number, as well as links to the Google Play and Apple stores where users can download mobile versions of Firefox.
 If a user submits a valid phone number (associated with a country that our service supports), then we send them an SMS message with links to their mobile phone's app store.

 At one point, at least for iOS, the SMS message contained a deep link that pre-filled the user's email address on the sign-in form once they installed the mobile browser.
 There is some uncertainty about whether this still works...